ThouShawNotPass/portfolio/README.md

-# portfolio
+# Portfolio
-My Personal Portfolio - a place to store all of my projects
+My Personal Portfolio - a place to store all of my past projects.